NIGERIAN COMMUNICATIONS COMMISSION

 EXPECTATION AND OBLIGATIONS OF STAKEHOLDERS, STAFF AND MANAGEMENT

-- Stakeholder is expected to maintain a constant flow of open and honest communication with the Commission to address opportunities and problems, as well as successes and concerns.
+- Stakeholders are expected to maintain a constant flow of open and honest communication with the Department to address opportunities and problems, as well as successes and concerns.

-- Stakeholders can expect to get materials and information that meet their needs from the Commission that they can trust.
-Stakeholder interests will be at the heart of how the Commission does business.
+- Stakeholders can expect to get materials and information that meet their needs from the Department that they can trust.
+Stakeholder interests will be at the heart of how the Department does business.

 - Management and staff as a basic requirement are bound to discharge their responsibilities completely and competently by keeping themselves abreast of the affairs of the Commission and the industry as well as the laws and regulations.